yamagh/BookmarkPage/README.md

 ## Usage

-Once you have the application running in your web browser, you can use the search box to filter bookmarks by name.
-You can also browse bookmarks by tag by clicking on the tag name.
+To use the app, simply start typing in the search box at the top of the page.
+The app will filter the list of bookmarks in real time based on your input.

+You can also navigate to a bookmark by clicking on its name in the list.
+If the bookmark's URL includes the string "%s", you will be prompted to enter a value for the parameter before being taken to the URL.

 ### Sample Bookmarks